epfl-ada/ada-2024-project-adapocalypse/README.md

 ### Questions for TAs

-- We’ve noticed a significant drop in the number of movies released after 2010 in our dataset.
-Could this be due to missing data for recent years?
-Would it be acceptable to exclude these years from our analysis or find supplementary sources?
 - Are there any known issues with integrating datasets like IMDb ratings with the CMU dataset?
 If so, how can we address potential discrepancies?